“Insomma” in Italian

 I like pizza, pasta, lasagna.
 All in all, I like everything!

-Insomma might also mean well, then, or so.
-We usually use it to introduce a question and when we’re impatient or we cannot wait to hear the answer.
+Insomma might also mean “well”, “then”, or “so”.
+We usually use it to introduce a question or when we want to convey impatience, that is, we cannot wait to hear the answer.

 Have a look at the sentences below to understand better: